al6x/nim/keep/readme.md

 # Features

+- In search it's posible to control if show doc or block, by adding `block forest` doc by default.
+- Each block has same UI, two lines top and bottom
+- It's possible to create virtual docs, as search term, a sequence of blocks.
 - Store, manage playlists and play Music, on external drive
 - Store Books
 - Store and play Audibooks, on external drive